godotjs/javascript/README.md

 #### About the API

-All godot api are define in the `godot` namespace.
+All of godots api's are defined within the `godot` namespace.

-We didn't change any api name so you don't need to change your habbit at all.
+No API names have been renamed or changed so you shouldn't need to change your habits.

 GDScript | ECMAScript
 ---- | ---